jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 Recall that, depsite its beautiful underlying complexity, all there is to GP regression is to identify some conditional Gaussian with a kernel as its covariance.
 Then, we can simply sample from this conditional distribution to obtain possible models that fit the data.

 As the first step, let's implement the RBF kernel.
-Here, we modify (9) to have an added parameter, $\gamma$, which is a mutiplicative constant to the exponent.
+Here, we modify (9) to have an added parameter, $\gamma$, which is a multiplicative constant to the exponent.

 $$
 k(x_i, x_j) = e^{ - \gamma \left\lVert x_i - x_j \right\rVert^2} \tag{9-2}